foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HWspec.rst

 4       CONTACTORS_COMMON_NEG       Output            Negative contactor coil supply
 ====    ========================    ==============    ============================================

 All contactor connectors share one common ground.
 This common ground is switched lowside by the interlock circuit.
-Opening the interlock loop deactivates the contactor supply and opens all contactors immediately.
+Opening the interlock loop deactivates the contactor supply and opens all contactors.
 A contactor auxiliary contact may be read by connecting the auxiliary contact to the corresponding pins of the contactor connector.

-Optional freewheeling diodes are not populated on the PCB.
-If the used contactor does not have built-in freewheeling diodes, freewheeling diodes must be added to protect the contactor control circuit.
+Freewheeling diodes are not populated on the PCB, since some contactors like the Gigavac GX16 have built-in diodes and should not be used with additional external freewheeling diodes in parallel.
+If the used contactors do not have built-in freewheeling diodes, freewheeling diodes must be added to protect the contactor control circuitry.
 The load current is limited by the optically isolated power switch AQV25G2S (6A continuous load).
 Every contactor connector is fused with an onboard slow blow fuse type Schurter UMT-250 630mA (3403.0164.xx).

 -----------------------------------------------
 Interlock (X901 on |BMS-Master|)